-There is also a range of options regarding colour (pink, blue, grey, for example), one-handed insertion/disconnection, reversibility of the connector, and protection of the introducer needle after insertion.
+There is also a range of options regarding one-handed insertion/disconnection, protection of the introducer needle after insertion, and reversibility of the connector (Orbit infusion sets rotate 360 degrees, so you can change the orientation of the tubing as needed).
+Some are even available in different colours (pink, blue, grey, clear for example).
 For more on these options and others, your best bet is to talk to your diabetes educator or an online diabetes supplier that carries pump supplies.

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.